wp-plugins/legislator-search/README.txt

 Tested up to: 3.3.1
 Stable tag: 4.3

 Adds a widget that allows users to search for their US congressional legislators.
-Requires a [Sunlight Labs API key](http://www.sunlightlabs.com "Sunlight Labs").
+Requires a Sunlight Labs API Key.

 == Description ==